The official blog of the Lung Institute.

 If you have a chronic lung disease, it’s best to see your doctor regularly even when you’re feeling well.
 Now that you have more information about oxygen and the kidneys, discuss any changes in your symptoms with your doctor.
 Your doctor may prescribe medications, pulmonary rehabilitation, oxygen therapy and home therapies.
 By working with your doctor to monitor your symptoms, you can develop the plan that works best for you.

 For many people with chronic lung diseases, other conditions, such as kidney disease, can also occur—sometimes because of low blood oxygen levels.
-One way to help your body receive enough oxygen is through stem cell therapy.
-Because stem cell therapy promotes healing within the lungs, it can improve lung function and overall quality of life for people with chronic lung diseases.
+One way to help your body receive enough oxygen is through cellular therapy.
+Because cellular therapy promotes healing within the lungs, it can improve lung function and overall quality of life for people with chronic lung diseases.
 At the Lung Institute, we’re happy to help you understand your options, so feel free to contact us at (800) 729-3065.